UdeS-GRO/S4H2020-Tetrabot/README.md

 # Tetrabot

 Tetrabot is a four-legged robot made out of wooden parts with 8 DOF (2 per leg) that draws inspiration from Boston Dynamics' Spot.
-The motors are controled with an Adafruit servo driver and both the walking cycle and the UI are coded in Python on a Raspberry PI 3.
+The motors are controlled with an Adafruit servo driver and both the walking cycle and the UI are coded in Python on a Raspberry PI 3.

 ![ezgif com-optimize (1)](https://user-images.githubusercontent.com/43070865/75289747-f9056480-57ec-11ea-9d0a-09c0e0a104ec.gif)

 ## Getting Started

-Here, you'll find documentation on the CAD and the code used to create this robot as well as instructions to assemble it and to setup the coding environment.
+Here, you'll find documentation on the CAD and the code used to create this robot as well as instructions to assemble it and to set up the coding environment.
-The Tetrabot Mecanical Team (TMT) designed two prototypes.
-The first prototype has been fully tested and is made primirarly of wood.
-The second prototype is made primarly of 3D printed PLA.
+The Tetrabot Mechanical Team (TMT) designed two prototypes.
+The first prototype has been fully tested and is made primarily of wood.
+The second prototype is made primarily of 3D printed PLA.
 Each part can be printed but it was not fully assembled and tested with the electronics and the software.

 ### FIRST Prototype Prerequisites (hardware)

-Before setting up the coding environment, you should make sure you have the following in order to build the robot:
+Before setting up the coding environment, you should make sure you have the following to build the robot:

 ```
 Machines and tools: